-The ulnar collateral ligament (UCL) is the primary stabilizer of your elbow during throwing.¬† When a baseball pitcher tears their UCL it is surgically reconstructed.¬† This is commonly known as ‚ÄėTommy John Surgery‚ÄĚ.¬† The rates of these surgeries are on this rise.
-Most strikingly, the incidence of Tommy John surgery in the 15 to 19 year-old age group is increasing at an average rate of 9.12% per year.¬† This article reveals 3 of the biggest reasons why.
+The ulnar collateral ligament (UCL) is the primary stabilizer of your elbow during throwing.¬† When a baseball pitcher tears their UCL it is surgically reconstructed.¬† This is commonly known as ‚ÄėTommy John Surgery‚ÄĚ.¬† The rates of these surgeries are on the rise.
+Most strikingly, the incidence of Tommy John surgery in the 15 to 19-year-old age group is increasing at an average rate of 9.12% per year.¬† This article reveals 3 of the biggest reasons why.

 #1 Pitchers are Competing with Arm Fatigue

-Pitching with arm fatigue is far and away the biggest predictor of having an arm injury.¬† A 2020 study proved that youth pitchers who compete with arm fatigue are 13.32 times more likely to suffer a shoulder or elbow injury.
+Pitching with arm fatigue is the biggest predictor of having an arm injury.¬† A 2020 study proved that youth pitchers who compete with arm fatigue are 13.32 times more likely to suffer a shoulder or elbow injury.

 Pitch counts and innings limits have been established to help minimize the negative impacts of pitching with a tired arm. ¬†However, arm fatigue is a more complex factor than simply counting pitches or innings.

 Pitchers today are practicing and competing more throughout the year. ¬†There is no true off-season for some. ¬†This means more high effort or maximum throws to stress the arm.¬† Other factors that contribute to arm fatigue include playing both pitcher and catcher and playing on multiple teams.

 Higher fastball velocity is one of the biggest predictors of arm injury in baseball pitchers.¬† This is especially true as pitchers get older, bigger, and stronger.¬† A 2016 study from The American Journal of Sports Medicine proved higher fastball velocity was the biggest predictor of Tommy John surgery in MLB pitchers.